randomyeast/unsupervised_analysis/docs/_sources/index.rst.txt

         This is where you will do any preprocessing of the data loaded in via ``load_data``.
         This function must also return a ``np.array`` or ``torch.tensor`` of the shape ``[num_trajs, traj_len, num_features]``.

+*       The fourth method you need to override is ``postprocess(trajectories)``.
+If you perform any preprocessing of your input data (e.g. decomposition) and you want to see what the reconstructions of the original inputs look like, you should make this function perform the inverse of whatever your postprocessing steps are.

 ++++++++++++++++++
 Training the model